dgrant/www-pommedapi/src/content/programs.en.md

 ## Three-day francophone program

-The three-day francophone program is aimed at children aged 3-5 from francophone families.
+The three-day francophone program is aimed at children aged 3-4 from francophone families.
 This program is conducted exclusively in French.

+Children should be 3 years old on December 31 of the school year in which they are registered.
+If they are 4 years old by December 31, they must register in the four-day francophone program.

 ## Four-day francophone program

 The four-day francophone program is aimed at children aged 4-5 from francophone families.
+Children should be at least 4 years old on December 31 of the school year in which they are registered.

 This program overlaps with the three-day francophone program, but has one extra class each week.
-The additional day allows the teachers to pursue more age-appropriate activities with the older children that are unsuitable for the younger students.
+The additional day allows the teachers to pursue more age-appropriate activities, such as kindergarten readiness, with the older children.